STARS AND SOIL: CHAPTER TWO

 How much was Brenna’s life worth?

-“CAITLIN,” the letter says.
+“Caitlin,” the letter reads.
 “We will visit soon.
 Don’t worry, we’ve obtained our own lodgings.
 We are having some parties with many wealthy buyers and traders on the more respectable side of Fayn.”
 She had waited for them to call on her, or at least visit the office.
 But a week went by, and then another.
 Her invitations for lunches went unanswered, invitations where she hoped to introduce them to the people she had met and worked with and found to be friends.
 But she kept waiting.

 With the friendship she had found in Diarmuid, she had noticed herself no longer depressed.
 Since she had met him last winter, Diarmuid had introduced her to many other people, equal parts potential friends and potential business opportunities.
 She could introduce her fathers to him, introduce them to all of her new professional relations, and then…